-If you have care needs or a disability there are benefits to help you manage with the extra costs.
-Most of these benefits aren’t affected by income or savings and you may be able to keep them if you have to go into a care home.
+If you have care needs or a disability – or you’re caring for someone who does - there are benefits to help you manage with the extra costs.
+Some of these benefits aren’t affected by income or savings and you may be able to keep them if you have to go into a care home.

 Why it’s important to claim all the benefits you’re entitled to

 These benefits aim to help people in your situation live safely, comfortably and as independently as possible.

 Even if you feel you can manage without them, if you’re eligible, you have a right to claim them.
 Here are some reasons why it’s important to do so:

 - Claiming everything you’re entitled to now may help your income and savings last longer.

 - When your local authority (or Health and Social Care Trust in Northern Ireland) assesses your care needs, they’ll usually also carry out a financial assessment.
 This is to see whether they’ll help pay for the support you need.
 They’ll help you assess what benefits you’re entitled to claim.
 But you’ll need to make sure you claim these benefits as they’ll assume you’re getting them.